DEV541: Secure Coding in Java/JEE: Developing Defensible Applications

 |DEV541.3: Java Platform and API Security|

-Java is the language of choice for the development of many mission critical applications.
-As such, it is vital to understand the security features and implications of using the Java language itself and the Java Runtime Environment (JRE).
-Through numerous hands-on exercises you will learn about the Security Manager, how code privileges are managed, and how to sign jar files.
-You will also learn about Exception handling and try/catch/finally blocks as well as the importance of logging.
-With hands-on exercises you will also write code to encrypt both data in transit and data at rest using the Java Secure Socket Extension (JSSE) and the Java Cryptography Architecture (JCA) as well as String immutability, integer and double overflows, and about numerous Java language features that you should consider while writing secure code.
+Java is the language of choice for the development of many mission-critical applications.
+As such, it is vital to understand the security features and implications of using the Java language itself and the Java runtime environment (JRE).
+Through numerous hands-on exercises you will learn about Java Security Manager, how code privileges are managed, and how to sign jar files.
+You will also learn about exception handling and the importance of logging.
+With hands-on exercises you will write code to encrypt data both in transit and at rest using the Java Secure Socket Extension and the Java Cryptography Architecture, as well as integer and double overflows, and about numerous Java language features that you should consider while writing secure code.